Six Weeks Into Her Administration, Molina’s Promotion & Managerial Bona Fides Under Question

 Involved with Phillips in the Hesperia venture were Jack Dempsey as well as Charles Allen, vice-president of E.F.
 Hutton and Company of New York City; Fresno-based attorney Milo E. Rowell, Nat Mendelsohn of Riverside; Philip J. Farrar of Fresno; along with Los Angeles investment brokers Dan Christy and Henry Paul Willis.

-Within a week Phillips and Dempsey announce plans to renovate the Hesperia Hotel, which had been dormant since 1926.
+Within a week, Phillips and Dempsey announced plans to renovate the Hesperia Hotel, which had been dormant since 1926.

-Using the Hesperia Land Development and Hesperia Sales Corporation, which worked to promote his concept of the U-Finish Home, mass-produced housing units that were completely finished on the outside, leaving the buyer to complete the interior.
+Using the Hesperia Land Development and Hesperia Sales Corporation, which worked to promote his concept of the U-Finish Home, mass-produced housing units that were complete on the outside, leaving the buyer to custom build the interior.
 He secured water rights to support this community through the newly created Mojave Water Agency, of which he was a founding member.

 The formula Phillips applied in Hesperia was much like the one he used with his developments elsewhere: secure land, build homes on it, put in the minimal amount of infrastructure to make the homes habitable, bring in a population that creates the basis for a community that includes momentum for establishing some form of a jurisdictional governmental agency, sell all of the parcels acquired, take a profit and move on to the next development elsewhere.